-Simply put, product marketing can be summed up as the driving force behind getting products to market - and keeping them there.
+Product marketing is the driving force behind getting products to market - and keeping them there.
 Product marketers are the overarching voices of the customer, masterminds of messaging, enablers of sales, and accelerators of adoption.
-All at the same time.

 In six very simple circles, the role looks a bit like this: